fpgaprince/rtd/docs/source/advance.rst

 report_qor_suggestions

-Dedicated blocks have more stringent timing requirements than registers, SRL and LUTs Before piping dedicated blocks (BRAM DSP etc), enable all registers first!
+Dedicated blocks (DSP, BRAM, URAM) have more stringent timing requirements than registers, SRL and LUTs.
+Before piping dedicated blocks (BRAM DSP etc), ensure registers are enabled first.

 I hadn't really thought about it before but.. because we use LUTs to capture logic functions.
 We are no longer using gates.
 We are actually using SRAM!